English | Español

 - May I book with my own agent?

 No. This is a group event.
 You must book through Tango at Sea.
-Once on board you will be charged extra if booked outside Tango at Sea.
 Your agent is encouraged to contact Tango at Sea personally to book on your behalf.
-We pay your agent a large commission.
-Many agents have previously contacted us.
+We pay your agent a commission.
+Many agents have previously contacted us to book their clients.
+If you book outside Tango at Sea you will pay a larger fee to join our group once on board the cruise.

 - When should I book my Tango At Sea cruise?

-- Do I have any benefits as a previous Costa cruiser?
+- Do I have any benefits as a previous cruiser?

 - When do I receive cruise documents?

-Generally 3-4 weeks before sailing cruise boarding documents are sent via email.
+Generally 2-3 weeks before sailing cruise boarding documents are available to print.
+TAS will notify you when they are ready.

 - When may I board the ship?

-Generally boarding begins at noon; in some cases 11am.
-You must board one hour prior to sailing.
-The cruise line needs one hour to prepare their manifest for the Port Authorities.
+Generally boarding begins near 11am.
+You must board 1.5 hours prior to sailing.
+The cruise line needs time to prepare their manifest for the Port Authorities.

 HOTELS & PORT DATA